Mingding Doctrine

 2. Teacher, if a pastor has the heart of a parent, does it depend on the extent of the relationship with each person being served?
 (Ruying)

-3. To build a pastoral relationship in love, some of the sheep being pastored are passive, do not actively contact the pastor, and do not report their situation much.
-How can we get the sheep being pastored to be more proactive?
+3. To build a pastoral relationship in love, some of the sheep being pastored are passive, do not actively contact the pastor, and do not report their situation.
+How can we encourage the sheep being pastored to be more proactive?
 (David)

-5. In the process of pastoring, some people do not have needs for healing and deliverance, and their finances are okay, so they rarely take the initiative to contact the pastor.
+5. In the process of pastoring, some people do not have needs for healing and deliverance, and their finances are okay, so they rarely contact the pastor.
 They just like to listen to the teacher's sermons, but they do not put them into practice.
 Although it is clear that they love the world and love money, the curse does not seem to have come upon them yet.
-It seems that teaching more does not have much effect.
+It seems that teaching more has little effect.
 Teacher, how can we establish a close pastoral relationship with such a person to help them grow?

 (40:10)

-1. Teacher, do you have any special strategies when building pastoral relationships with people who are introverted?
+1. Teacher, do you have any special strategies when building a pastoral relationship with someone who is taciturn?

-2. I am currently serving a sister, and the establishment of the pastoral relationship has been quite bumpy.
+2. I am currently serving a sister, and the establishment of a pastoral relationship has been quite bumpy.
 What should I do to push it forward?
-Specific situation: After serving for a few months, I recently started to lead her in healing, deliverance, and casting out demons.
+Specific situation: After serving for a few months, I recently started leading her in healing, deliverance, and casting out demons.
 Currently, the idea of "I don't need to listen to you" is quite obvious.
-Some basic requirements for new believer training and the development of learning habits, such as attending meetings on time and taking notes, she repeatedly ignores after being asked to do so, and only moves after being pushed a few times.
-When I want to understand if she has encountered difficulties, her descriptions are all problems that can be solved, but she stubbornly believes that there is no way to solve them, and she does not listen to other teachings.
+Some basic requirements for new believer training and developing learning habits, such as attending meetings on time and taking notes, are repeatedly ignored after I ask her to do them.
+She only moves after being pushed a few times.
+When I try to understand if she is encountering difficulties, her descriptions are of problems that can be solved, but she stubbornly believes that there is no way to solve them, and she does not listen to other teachings.
 I can feel that she does not want to follow the growth path designed by the church and prefers to follow her own preferences.
-I think this is related to her not agreeing with our pastoral relationship.
+I think this is related to her not recognizing the pastoral relationship between us.
 How can we truly establish a relationship next?

 (46:15)

-1. When pastoring a sister, she initially showed a strong aversion to me, did not mention prayer requests, and only posted things in the group that she thought needed "prayer."
-She was also impatient to listen to teachings.
-Later, she said that she suddenly no longer disliked me and was willing to take the initiative to ask me to pray, and she had a lot of deliverance every time I led her in prayer.
-Then I found that although she would not argue, she did not really listen to the teachings.
-Her views on offerings, the church, and pastoral relationships were all based on her own internal logic system.
+1. When pastoring a certain sister, she initially showed a strong aversion to me, did not mention prayer requests, and only posted things in the group that she thought needed "prayer."
+She was also impatient with teachings.
+Later, she said that she suddenly no longer felt averse and was willing to actively seek me for prayer.
+Each time I led her in prayer, there was a lot of release.
+Then I discovered that although she would not argue directly, she did not really listen to the teachings.
+Her views on tithing, the church, and pastoral relationships were all based on her own internal logic.
 When I pointed out her problems in the hope that she would be blessed, she just did not understand and kept explaining.
 In this process, I often do not know to what extent I have established a relationship with her.
 How should I move forward?

-2. What is the extent of a pastoral relationship when the person being pastored does not tell the pastor all their problems, but only comes to the pastor when they really cannot solve them themselves?
-(Beijia)
+2. What is the extent of a pastoral relationship when the person being pastored does not tell the pastor all their problems but only seeks the pastor when they really cannot solve them themselves?
+(Baijia)

 (53:30)

-1. As a pastor, I am very willing to be serious about pastoring, but some people (usually those who do not have physical illnesses and are unwilling to talk about other problems) only want to follow the church to listen to the pastor's Bible study and sermons and prayers, and do not want to be pastored, nor do they think they have any problems.
-They consider the pastor's initiative to care for them as a disturbance and restraint, and they are not grateful.
-When the pastor points out areas where they need to grow, they do not buy it.
+1. As a pastor, I am very willing to be serious about pastoring, but some people (usually those without physical illnesses and unwilling to talk about other problems) only want to follow the church to listen to the pastor's Bible studies and prayers and do not want to be pastored.
+They do not think they have any problems and consider the pastor's active concern as a disturbance and constraint, and they are not grateful.
+When the pastor points out areas where they need to grow, they do not accept it.
 It makes the pastor feel like they are trying too hard and not getting anywhere.
 How can we establish a pastoral relationship with such a person?
-How can we inspire people's desire to be pastored?
+How can we inspire a desire to be pastored?
 (Yanzi)

 (1:00:30)

-1. How can we judge a healthy relationship between a pastor and a servant, and in what aspects is it reflected?
+1. How do we judge a healthy relationship between a pastor and a servant, and what aspects does it manifest in?
 (Kuailefen)

-2. Is it a healthy relationship when the person being served is very obedient and completes the tasks arranged by the pastor?
+2. Is it a healthy relationship when the person being served is very obedient and completes everything the pastor assigns?
 (Kuailefen)

 3. Is "paying the price" the most important thing in pastoring?
 (Liangliang)